University Support Staff Employee Personnel Actions

 An individual may be employed on multiple positions at Kansas State University or may be employed with Kansas State University and another state agency at the same time.

-It is the intent that a KSU state classified employee will have only one regular position at a time with split funding or, alternatively, to be jointly appointed in two positions.
-Exceptions to this policy must be approved in advance by the Associate Director of the Division of Human Resources (HR).
+It is the intent that a KSU university support staff employee will have only one regular position at a time with split funding or, alternatively, to be jointly appointed in two positions.
+Exceptions to this policy must be approved in advance by the Vice President for Human Capital.
 Holding multiple regular positions (not jointly) may require special handling of pay increases, performance reviews, etc.

-An employee may work in more than one classification and/or more than one position on a temporary classified appointment as long as the total time worked on all positions does not exceed 999 hours per year.
+An employee may work in more than one classification and/or more than one position on a temporary university support staff appointment as long as the total time worked on all positions does not exceed 999 hours per year.

 All time worked in multiple state positions counts toward the same 40-hour work week.
-Any classified non-exempt (hourly) employee who works more than 40 hours in a work week is entitled to overtime pay or compensatory overtime leave.
+Any university support staff non-exempt (hourly) employee who works more than 40 hours in a work week is entitled to overtime pay or compensatory overtime leave.
 Refer to PPM Chapter 4220, Hours of Work, Overtime and Compensatory Time, for further information regarding hours of work and overtime.

 According to Kansas Administrative Regulation (K.A.R.)
 1-5-22, each employee who is employed in two or more regular part-time positions will receive pay for the duties performed in each position.
 An employee's percentage of time worked should not exceed 100 percent, except as noted on the following.
-Any FLSA exempt classified employee may hold one or more additional exempt unclassified positions teaching or conducting research in a state educational institution without limit on total pay.
-In such cases, the classified employee's department head must certify to the Director of the Division of Human Resources (HR) that the position does not detract from the time for which the employee is being paid as a classified employee.
-FLSA non-exempt classified employees may not be concurrently employed in an exempt classified or unclassified position.
+Any FLSA exempt university support staff employee may hold one or more additional exempt unclassified positions teaching or conducting research in a state educational institution without limit on total pay.
+In such cases, the university support staff employee's department head must certify to the Vice President for Human Capital that the position does not detract from the time for which the employee is being paid as a university support staff employee.
+FLSA non-exempt university support staff employees may not be concurrently employed in an exempt university support staff or unclassified position.
 Each employee who is employed in multiple part-time positions will receive benefits commensurate with the total time worked on all part-time positions.

-The following fields are required when completing the Appointment Form for classified employees and help expedite processing time.
+The following fields are required when completing the Appointment Form for university support staff employees and help expedite processing time.

 Employee ID (leave blank for a new employee)